 The role of EMS personnel can be physically and emotionally demanding.
 In the course of carrying out their daily EMS responsibilities, employees may be pushed to their physical and emotional limits.
 At such times, a risk for injury or stress on the employee exists.
 The SW group has the responsibility to advise the department on safe practices for both our providers and our patients.
 This includes wellness programs offered by the department.

-The Clinical Standards and Practices group (CSP) evaluates new equipment, medications, medical procedures, or anything that involves direct patient care.
-When new equipment or procedures are to be implemented, the CS&P group works closely with management and education to purchase equipment and train the department.
+The Clinical Implementation and Logistics (CIL) evaluates new equipment, medications, medical procedures, or anything that involves direct patient care.
+When new equipment or procedures are to be implemented, the CIL group works closely with management and education to purchase equipment and train the department.
 This ensures that all levels are represented when new items are put in place, or other items are removed.

 Information Systems Group